pranigopu/pranigopu/README.md

 <details>
 <summary><b>Implementing Convolutional and Recurrent Neural Networks for Music (2024)</b></summary>
-<p>Implement and train models for musical key recognition and tempo recognition using convolutional and recurrent neural networks.</p>
+<p>Developed a machine learning system to recognise musical keys and tempo using convolutional neural networks (CNNs) and bidirectional recurrent neural networks (BRNNs) respectively, both implemented with Keras.
+Audio data was pre-processed into Mel spectrograms and segmented with Librosa, then combined through an end-to-end system for predictions.
+This project sharpened skills in ML architecture selection, data pre-processing, and result integration.</p>
 <a href="https://github.com/pranigopu/key--tempo-deepLearning"><b>See GitHub repository >></b></a>
 <br>
 <table>